Maryland Bounty Hunter Guide: Requirements and Steps

 Salisbury, MD 21804

-Surety recovery agents must find bail bondsmen who are actively hiring to secure work.
-Most bounty hunter jobs are found through word-of-mouth so having a professional relationship with bail bond agents will greatly benefit your career.
-You should join bail bond agent associations to find an apprenticeship program or an experienced bounty hunter who could offer advice as you embark on your new career.
-The Professional Bail Agents of the US (PBUS) shows 25 member bail bondsmen in Maryland in their directory.
+Bounty hunters must find bail bondsmen who are actively hiring to secure work.
+Most bounty hunter jobs are found through word-of-mouth, so having a professional relationship with bail bond agents will greatly benefit your career.
+You should join bail bond agent associations to find an apprenticeship program or an experienced bounty hunter who can offer advice as you embark on your new career.
+The PBUS website shows two member bail bondsmen in Maryland in their directory.

 Featured Bail Agents in Maryland

 Below is a listing of top-rated or well-known bail bond agencies in Maryland to help you find job opportunities.

 6507 Old Branch Ave

 Good Fellas Bail Bonds, Inc.